-Fish that school like to swim together in a coordinated effort, and neons crave being in a school, and their beauty is in their schooling.
+Fish that school like to swim together in a coordinated effort and a group Neon’s crave being in a school, and their beauty is in their schooling.

-On the other hand, the Betta prefer to be left alone in their fortress of solitude.
+The Betta, on the other hand, prefer to be left alone in their fortress of solitude.

 In the same tank, your Neons will school, and your Betta will travel alone, keeping his distance from the quick-moving tetras.